Lab 1: Course Intro & the Very Basics

 ls()

 Take some time and play around with these commands and other things you can come up with.
 Use the ?function to get help on what that function does.
 Be sure to discuss what you observe in the console.
-Do not worry too much on the details for now, we are just getting started.
+Do not worry too much about the details for now; we are just getting started.
 But as you hopefully can see, R is very flexible and basically the message is: “If you can think it, you can build it in R”.

 The Terminal